Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning: Generalization to p-norms

 \mypara{Definition: p-norm local hypergraph diffusions.} Given a hypergraph $\mathcal{H}=(V,\mathcal{E})$, seeds $R$, and values $\gamma, \kappa$.
 Let $\mB, \vw$ again be the incidence matrix and weight vector of the localized reduced directed cut graph.
 A $p$-norm local hypergraph diffusion is:

 Here $\ell(x)=\frac{1}{p}x^p$, $1<p\leq 2$.
 And the corresponding residual function is $\vr(\vx)=-\frac{1}{\gamma}\mB^T\text{diag}(\ell'((\mB\vx)_+))\vw$.

 The idea of solving~\eqref{hypergraph-p-norm-cut} is similar to the quadratic case, where the goal is to iteratively push values to $x_i$ as long as node $i$ violates the optimality condition, i.e. $r_i>\kappa d_i$.
 The challenge of solving a more general p-norm cut objective is that we no longer have a closed form solution even if the ordering of adjacent nodes is known.
 Thus, we need to use binary search to find $\Delta x_i$, $\Delta x_a$ and $\Delta x_b$ up to $\eps$ accuracy at every iteration.
 This means that in the worst case, the general push process can be slower than 2-norm based push process by a factor of $O(\text{log}(1/\eps))$.

-In the appendix, we will show that the generalized push algorithm for p-norm based cut objective is also strongly local with the number of push iterations also upper bounded by $O(\text{vol}(R))$.
+We defer the details of the algorithm to a longer version of the paper, but we note that a similar analysis shows that this algorithm is strongly local.